-5.13.
-Donations
+5.13 Donations

-- 5.13.1.
-Donations made by suppliers or bodies seeking to do business with the organisation must be treated with caution and not routinely accepted.
+- 5.16.1 Donations made by suppliers or bodies seeking to do business with the organisation must be treated with caution and not routinely accepted.
 In exceptional circumstances they may be accepted but must always be declared.
-A clear reason must be recorded as to why it was deemed acceptable, alongside the actual or estimated value. - 5.13.2.
-Staff must not actively solicit charitable donations unless this is a prescribed or expected part of their duties for the organisation, or is being pursued on behalf of the organisation's own registered charity or other charitable body and is not for their own personal gain. - 5.13.3.
-Staff must obtain permission from their line manager if in their professional role they intend to undertake fundraising activities on behalf of a preapproved charitable campaign for a charity other than the organisation's own. - 5.13.4.
-Donations, when received, must be made to a specific charitable fund (never to an individual) and a receipt must be issued. - 5.13.5.
-Staff wishing to make a donation to a charitable fund in lieu of receiving a professional fee may do so, subject to ensuring that they take personal responsibility for ensuring that any tax liabilities related to such donations are properly discharged and accounted for. - 5.13.6.
-Contact treasury@secamb.nhs.uk for advice about receiving donations to SECAmb's charitable funds. - 5.13.7.
-What must be declared:
+A clear reason must be recorded as to why it was deemed acceptable, alongside the actual or estimated value. - 5.16.2 Staff must not actively solicit charitable donations unless this is a prescribed or expected part of their duties for the organisation, or is being pursued on behalf of the organisation's own registered charity or other charitable body and is not for their own personal gain.

-- Staff declaring a charitable donation from a supplier or contractor must declare their name and role within the organisation, the amount of the donation, the donating organisation and relevant dates. - Where donations are made to the Trust's own charitable funds, the organisation will maintain its own records in line with the above principles and rules and relevant obligations under charity law.
+- 5.16.3 Staff must obtain permission from their line manager if in their professional role they intend to undertake fundraising activities on behalf of a pre-approved charitable campaign for a charity other than the organisation's own. - 5.16.4 Donations, when received, must be made to a specific charitable fund (never to an individual) and a receipt must be issued. - 5.16.5 Staff wishing to make a donation to a charitable fund in lieu of receiving a professional fee may do so, subject to ensuring that they take personal responsibility for ensuring that any tax liabilities related to such donations are properly discharged and accounted for. - 5.16.6 Contact treasury@secamb.nhs.uk for advice about receiving donations to SECAmb's charitable funds. - 5.16.7 What must be declared: - Staff declaring a charitable donation from a supplier or contractor must declare their name and role within the organisation, the amount of the donation, the donating organisation and relevant dates. - Where donations are made to the Trust's own charitable funds, the organisation will maintain its own records in line with the above principles and rules and relevant obligations under charity law.

-5.14.
-Sponsored events
+5.15 Sponsored events

-- 5.14.1.
-Sponsorship of events by appropriate external bodies must be approved by an Executive Director.
-Sponsorship must only be approved if a reasonable person would conclude that the event will result in clear benefit for the organisation(s) and the NHS. - 5.14.2.
-During dealings with sponsors there must be no breach of patient or individual confidentiality or data protection rules and legislation. - 5.14.3.
-No information will be supplied to the sponsor from whom they could gain a commercial advantage, and information which is not in the public domain should not normally be supplied. - 5.14.4.
-At the organisation's discretion, sponsors or their representatives may attend or take part in the event but they must not have a dominant influence over the content or the main purpose of the event. - 5.14.5.
-The involvement of a sponsor in an event must always be clearly identified. - 5.14.6.
-Staff within the organisation involved in securing sponsorship of events must make it clear that sponsorship does not equate to endorsement of a company or its products and this must be made visibly clear on any promotional or other materials relating to the event. - 5.14.7.
-Staff arranging sponsored events must declare this to the organisation using the declaration of interests process. - 5.14.8.
-What must be declared: - Staff must declare: - Their name and their role with the organisation. - The nature of their involvement in the sponsorship. - The value or nature of the sponsorship. - Relevant dates. - Other relevant information (e.g. what, if any, benefit the sponsor derives from the sponsorship, action taken to mitigate against a conflict, details of any approvals given including the name of any Executive Director giving approval).
+- 5.17.1 Sponsorship of events by appropriate external bodies must be approved by an Executive Director.
+Sponsorship must only be approved if a reasonable person would conclude that the event will result in clear benefit for the organisation(s) and the NHS. - 5.17.2 During dealings with sponsors there must be no breach of patient or individual confidentiality or data protection rules and legislation. - 5.17.3 No information will be supplied to the sponsor from whom they could gain a commercial advantage, and information which is not in the public domain should not normally be supplied. - 5.17.4 At the organisation's discretion, sponsors or their representatives may attend or take part in the event but they must not have a dominant influence over the content or the main purpose of the event. - 5.17.5 The involvement of a sponsor in an event must always be clearly identified. - 5.17.6 Staff within the organisation involved in securing sponsorship of events must make it clear that sponsorship does not equate to endorsement of a company or its products and this must be made visibly clear on any promotional or other materials relating to the event.

+5.17.7 Staff arranging sponsored events must declare this to the organisation using the declaration of interests process.

+- Staff must declare: - Their name and their role with the organisation. - o The nature of their involvement in the sponsorship. - o The value or nature of the sponsorship. - Relevant dates. - Other relevant information (e.g. what, if any, benefit the sponsor derives from the sponsorship, action taken to mitigate against a conflict, details of any approvals given including the name of any Executive Director giving approval).

-5.15.
-Sponsored research
+5.16 Sponsored research